This post may contain affiliate links. Please read my Disclosure for more info.

-The Infrared Sauna therapy practiced today was the invention of Japanese doctor, Tadashi Ishikawa, who received a patent for inventing healing infrared heaters in 1965.
+Infrared Sauna therapy practiced today was the invention of a Japanese doctor, Tadashi Ishikawa, who received a patent for inventing healing infrared heaters in 1965.

-The infrared sauna produces these results at a lower temperature, which makes it more usable to people like me, who can’t tolerate the heat of a conventional sauna.
+More importantly, an infrared sauna produces these results at a lower temperature, which makes it more useable to people like me, who can’t tolerate the heat of a conventional sauna.

 Health benefits of an Infrared Sauna